jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

 - Bayesian models provide uncertainty estimates, which are important in determining how our model performs (how robust our model is) under certain parameter values.
 - Under a Bayesian framework, we can encode knowledge about parameters to supplement the model.
 For example, consider this toy problem: we are trying to find the error in a piece of apparatus that measures the acceleration of objects.
 We gather data by measuring dropping objects from a height and measuring their acceleration - which should be close to gravity.
 This "knowledge" about what the acceleration should be can be encoded into a Bayesian model, but cannot be used in a frequentist model.

+&nbsp;

 ## Motivating Problem

 To apply both regression methods to a real world problem, we'll try to determine the impact of terrain geography on economic growth for nations in Africa and outside of Africa.
 The predictors in this case are: `rugged` - denoting the geography of a country, `cont_africa` - denoting whether or not a country is in Africa and `cont_africa_x_rugged` - an interaction term to help the model.
 The response is `rgdppc_2000` - log real GDP per capita.
 This has been studied [here](https://diegopuga.org/papers/rugged.pdf).

+&nbsp;

 ```python
 DATA_URL = "https://d2hg8soec8ck9v.cloudfront.net/datasets/rugged_data.csv"